lillijo/xai-evaluation-master-thesis/Ramble.md

 - disentangledness - can CRP differentiate between watermark and shape?
 - importance of watermark feature, in relation to shape feature
-- negative vs positive relevance - does class speficific approach fail?
+- negative vs positive relevance - does class specific approach fail?
 -

 what is "good" outcome?